2026 WORLD CUP FOOTBALL

 The winner of the last Asian play-off match between the numbers two from the two play-off groups still has a chance to qualify for the World Cup.
 This country will represent the FIFA Zone AFC during the intercontinental World Cup 2026 qualification play-offs.
 Six countries are participating.
 They come from five of the six FIFA confederations: AFC (Asia), CAF (Africa), OFC (Oceania), CONMEBOL (South America) and CONCACAF (North America, Central America, and the Caribbean).
 The European confederation, UEFA, will have no representative at these intercontinental 2026 World Cup play-offs, while World Cup host CONCACAF will be allowed to provide two countries.
 The six countries compete for the last two (of 48) tickets that entitle them to participate in the World Cup in the three North American countries USA, Canada and Mexico.
 Including these cross-continental play-offs, the total number of World Cup participants from the FIFA Zone AFC could reach nine.

-Format cross-intercontinental playoffs
+Format cross-intercontinental play-offs

 The format of the six-nation inter-confederation play-offs is as follows.
 The four (of the six) qualified countries that are, at that moment, lowest in the FIFA Ranking are linked by a draw.
 The two winners then play against the two countries that (of those six) are highest in the FIFA Ranking.
-The two winners of those last two games will eventually get the last World Cup tickets.
+The two winners of those last two games will eventually get the last 2026 World Cup football tickets.

 Combination with qualification for Asian Cup 2027

-In addition to the 2026 World Cup, participation in the 2027 AFC Asian Cup is also at stake for the AFC countries during the qualifying series from October 2023 to October 2025.
+In addition to the 2026 World Cup, participation in the 2027 AFC Asian Cup is also at stake for the AFC countries during the qualifying series from October 2023 to October / November 2025.
 For the ten ‘worst’ losers from the Preliminary Joint Qualification Round 1, there are five new, mutual AFC Asian Cup play-off matches on the agenda.
 The five winners of these qualify for the final round of the AFC Asian Cup qualifying phase.
 The final round consists of a total of 24 countries.
-This number of 24 is built up as follows.
+The number of 24 is built up as follows.
 Firstly, there are the five winners of the mentioned play-offs among the ‘worst’ losers from Round 1.
 Secondly, there is the ‘best’ loser from that Round 1, who is already allowed to go through directly.
 Thirdly, these are the eighteen countries that finished third and fourth in the Preliminary Joint Qualification Round 2.
 These 24 countries are divided into six groups of four.
 Only the six numbers one of these groups qualify for the final round of the 2027 AFC Asian Cup.

 From the FIFA AFC Zone, a minimum of eight, a maximum of nine countries will qualify for the World Cup.
 The total number of countries at the final round in 2026 is 48.
 This number is made up as follows.